KingTom07/UniversityRegister/README.md

-# University register using the functional programming paradigm
+# University register using the functional programming paradigm / Java

 ## Description
 This was a university assignment tasked with creating a University register in Java using functional programming principles